Bolton School: Modern history

 In 1982, the Leverhulme Pavilion at Oldfield was opened by Philip Lever, 3rd Viscount Leverhulme, Lord Leverhulme's grandson.
 Other additions to the school's facilities include the sports complex and swimming pool in 1986; the Arts & Conference Centre, opened by Diana, Princess of Wales in 1993; and Patterdale Hall, an outdoor pursuits centre at the southern end of Ullswater in the Lake District.

 In 2008, the school began a £19m expansion and renovation project which saw the construction of a new Infant School (Beech House), a new Junior Girls' School (Hesketh House) and the refurbishment and extension of the Junior Boys' School (Park Road).
 After ten years planning, building work began on the £7million co-educational Riley Sixth Form Centre in the Summer of 2012 and the facility was ready for use in the Autumn Term 2013.
 The Riley Centre was named after its lead benefactor Ian Riley who was a pupil from 1974 to 1981.
 It stands where Leverhulme envisaged a chapel and has been described as a secular and modern interpretation of the original plan uniting the Girls' and Boys' Divisions.

+In 2025, the school proposed a multi-use sports dome in partnership with CopriSystems, with plans to open in 2027.